 The fire lieutenant found that a car battery and a golf cart were being charged in the garage that night.
 This time, however, the firefighters knew right away that used golf cart batteries can emit dangerous hydrogen gas that can be picked up by carbon monoxide detectors.

 “When golf cart batteries are older, charging emits hydrogen, and even though these gas monitors are very sensitive and delicate pieces of equipment, they’re not perfect, and it tricked the monitor into thinking it was carbon monoxide,” said Lieutenant Matt Brown.
+Choosing the best golf cart batteries is important.

 The most recent incident occurred just four months earlier in July 2015, and it was also in Florida.
 Captain Andrew O’Quinn of St. Johns County Fire Rescue responded to a carbon monoxide call just as he had done many times in the past.
 The home was ventilated, a problem was fixed with the gas water heater, and all seemed well until the alarm went off again the following night.